How to wash your face: our guide to getting cleansed

 Yep, that’s where we wash the rest of our body, so it makes sense to wash our face at the same time.
 But, water in the shower is usually much hotter than we’d like on our face, meaning it can actually dehydrate your skin, while potentially stripping away your natural lipid barrier.
 Try to cleanse and rinse with tepid water before you hop in, and it’ll help skin feel calm and more balanced.

 Housemate taking another long shower?
 No problem.
-Access to a running tap shouldn’t stop you from getting the best out of your (twice) daily cleanse.
+Access to a running tap won’t stop you from getting the best out of your (twice) daily cleanse if you know how to wash your face outside the bathroom.
 Try a micellar cleansing water.
 It uses micelles to attract make-up, grime, and sebum from your skin without disrupting its natural barrier.
 The best part?
 It’s no rinse, there’s no stickiness, and it starts your skincare journey in one easy (water-free) step.

 When opting for a wash-off cleanser, massage it into your skin in circular motions, concentrating on areas where dirt collects, like the sides of your nose and your neck.
 Just try not to pull the skin down, as this can add unwanted pressure on delicate skin.
 This mini massage will also help to boost circulation and bring oxygen to the surface of the skin, making it look refreshed and healthy – and it feels so nice!